tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 ------------
 ##### Note:
-Changed to this Github repository:
+Changed to a new Github repository:

 ````
 git clone https://github.com/tum-gis/sddi-security-federation-framework
+cp -r sddi-security-federation-framework/AS/authorization-server/ authorization-server/
 ````

-Once completed, please change into the directory `/opt/sddi-security-federation-framework/AS/authorization-server`.
 ------------

 Once completed, please change into the directory `/opt/authorization-server`.
 This is the home directory for all further installation and will be referred to via `...` in the subsequent documentation.